42-Short/shortinette/rust/subjects/module-04.md

     std::{print, println, eprintln}
 ```

 Create a **function** that computes the total size of a directory or file.
-Once computed, write the size followed by a newline, and formatted like in the examples below.
+Once computed, write the size followed by a newline to `writer`, formatted like in the examples below.

 Your function must have the following signature:
 ```rust